VA Loan Occupancy Requirements

 If you choose to sell your first VA-backed property, keep in mind that the VA loan you acquired is assumable.
 This means that a borrower can potentially take on the same loan terms as the seller when they purchase the home, even if the borrower doesn’t qualify for a VA loan themselves.

-In many cases, if you have occupied the home you obtained with an existing VA loan for at least 12 months and are in need of a transfer where you are stationed, you can rent your home out as you seek a new residence.
+Additionally, in many cases, if you have occupied the home you obtained with an existing VA loan for at least 12 months and are in need of a transfer where you are stationed, you can rent your home out as you seek a new residence.
 This is possible even if the renter is not an active military member or a veteran.

 Exceptions to VA Occupancy Requirements